rookieean/petcare/readme.md

 ## 🧐 Feedback

 - Not provide account online, it might allow attackers to stole data or to inject script
-- Admin page can't CRUD ( Change booking status )
+- Admin page can't CRUD ( Change booking status, etc )
 - There's no history booking for each customer
 - The Doctor and customer can't see the booking schedule, ( no page for it )